 Just like what would be on any good simplicity parenting toy list.

-• Waldorf play mat and fairies (small selection)
+• Waldorf play mat with a few fairies

 • Soccer ball